5Results for "December 25, 1781"

 Princeton residents published at least 28 newspaper advertisements for runaway slaves between 1774 and 1818.
 Each tells a unique story of courage and resistance in the face of tremendous odds.

-Newspaper advertisement for a captured slave who fought with the Continental army during the American Revolution.
+Newspaper advertisement for a Black man captured by the Continental Army during the American Revolution.